Trombone Champ

+A standalone virtual reality version, Trombone Champ: Unflattened, was released in November 2024.

 Gameplay

 Trombone Champ is a rhythm game in which players use a virtual trombone to play along to various songs, ranging from classical and public domain songs to original tracks and remixes.
 Players move the mouse to change the pitch of the trombone and use either the mouse button or keyboard keys to play.
 Players earn points by successfully hitting notes as they slide across the screen, with more points earned by maintaining successive combos and filling a meter that activates Champ Fever when filled, earning even more points.
 Missing notes, however, will cause the player to lose their combo multiplier and Champ Fever, as well as potentially lose points.
 Players will also momentarily run out of breath if they hold a note for too long.

 At the end of each song, players receive a rank from F to S based on their score, as well as an in-game currency known as Toots.
 Toots can be spent on in-game trading cards known as Tromboner Cards, which contain humorous and sometimes fictional trivia about musicians, trombones, and game lore.
 Unwanted or duplicate cards can be transformed into Turds, which can then be spent to create new cards.
 Hidden throughout the game are non-playable characters who assist the player in becoming the eponymous Trombone Champ.
 By fulfilling requests such as offering a certain amount of Toots or Turds or trading specific Tromboner Cards, players can unlock additional playable characters, trombone colors, and sound sets.
 There is also a secret boss level that requires certain conditions to fully defeat and claim the title of Trombone Champ.